Skip to main content

 Due to the low component count, and my fondness for optimisation, I aimed to make the module as compact as possible.
 The result is a 22 × 22 mm PCB, matching the width of the charger connector.
 There is a ground pour on both sides of the board, with via stitching to improve performance in a noisy environment.
 The PCB was designed using KiCad.

 The starting point for the software was the Python ChargePoint implementation from the earlier stand-alone project.
 I re-implemented a minimum viable CP in CircuitPython, stripping away modularity, abstraction layers and a cache of all possible commands.
 This reduced the implementation to just a handful of essential frames, and some logic when to send which frame.
-I tested this version on the Raspberry Pi Pico with a WaveShare RS-485 board I had recently used for reversing the EVBox ChargeStation Tool.
+I tested this version on the Raspberry Pi Pico with a WaveShare RS-485 board that was left over from a previous project.
 While this made for a convenient proof of concept, for production use I wanted something more robust.
 So I rewrote the software in C, compiling it with avr-gcc.

 The microcontroller I had chosen has a very small amount of RAM—only 128 bytes—so the software had to be carefully optimised for minimal memory usage.
 This turned out to be fun to do.
 As incoming frames are larger than the total amount of RAM, it was not possible to store an entire frame for validation and parsing.
 Instead, I implemented streaming validation and retained only the few frame bytes that were required for decision making.
 Since most outgoing frames are static, these are stored in flash memory (PROGMEM) rather than in RAM.

 Accompanying the firmware are unit tests, integration test, and regression tests.
 There now are many more lines of test code than firmware code.
-Writing the tests really paid off.
-The tests caught so many errors and edge cases.
-This is also where AI became useful; in writing unit tests and finding gaps in test coverage.
-Passing all the tests increased my confidence in the firmware.
+Writing the tests really paid off, catching so many errors and edge cases.
+This is also where AI became useful; creating unit tests and finding gaps in test coverage.
+With the passing of tests, my confidence in the firmware grew.

 I think I wrote the proof of concept code in a day or two, but the C firmware and unit tests took me over a month, making sure it's solid and covers all edge cases.
 I'm not usually this thorough in my own projects, which usually end in the proof of concept stage.